lsspkk/measurements1/README.md

 # measurements1

-Get your Google API keys, and set them up in a file e.g. env.sh outside version control folder, with this contents
+Get your Google API keys, and for example set them up in a file e.g. env.sh outside version control folder, with this contents

           #!/usr/bin/env sh
           export GOOGLE_CLIENT_ID=[your own client id]